-When you report in on the data you hold - for example to IROs or to the RJDC leadership - you should always anonymise your data.
+When you report in on the data you hold - for example to BMA Cymru Wales staff or to WJDC committee members- you should always anonymise your data.
 The template on Appendix 3 shows you how to do this - by reporting in your numbers in aggregate.

-If you have any specific questions about our advice on mapping above please in the first instance contact Matt at juniorsaction@bma.org.uk and we will respond.
+If you have any specific questions about our advice on mapping above please in the first instance contact us at juniorspaywales@bma.org.uk and we will respond.